pipeyrunner/hide-seek/docs/seeking/measuring_questions.md

 ![Coastline Illustration](../assets/seeking_measuring_questions3.png)

-We reccomend you don't rely on this to be super precise, and that you consult with each other if there's any weirdness.
+We recommend you don't rely on this to be super precise, and that you consult with each other if there's any weirdness.

 #### Mountain